-- The student should first contact/meet with the relevant teacher to address concerns and resolve the problem. - After meeting with the relevant teacher, if the problem is not resolved, the student should bring it to the attention of the Rosh Mesivta or the Principal of Secular Studies.
+- The student should first contact/meet with the relevant teacher to address concerns and resolve the problem. - After meeting with the relevant teacher, if the problem is not resolved, the student should bring it to the attention of the Rosh Mesivta or the General Studies Principal. - The Dean of Students, Rabbi Yaakov Gruenstein, as well as our School Counselor, Mrs. Esther Auerbach, are available to give emotional support, and we encourage students to avail themselves of these relationships.
+Mrs. Auerbach's office hours currently are 12:45-5:00 PM on Tuesdays and Wednesdays.
+A student's rebbe is also always available to help and give chizuk.